carrotsrc/StrangeIO/README.md

 At the moment MIDI devices have aliases that they are assigned in the configuration based on their hw code.

-The configuration file also specifies some framework settings, such as the number of threads in the pool, the number of microseconds of sleep for cycles, etc.
+The configuration file also specifies some framework settings, such as the number of threads in the pool

 ### MIDI